RosettaCommons/documentation/cartesian-ddG.md

 Reference
 ==========

 The algorithm is developed by Phil Bradley and Yuan Liu.
-Details about the method and benchmark result on monomeric ddg dataset (Kellogg et al) was published in:
+Details about the method and benchmark result on monomeric ddg dataset ([[Kellogg et al | ddg-monomer]]) was published in:

 Hahnbeom Park, Philip Bradley, Per Greisen Jr., Yuan Liu, Vikram Khipple Mulligan, David E Kim, David Baker, and Frank DiMaio (2016) "Simultaneous optimization of biomolecular energy function on features from small molecules and macromolecules", JCTC.